psf/black/docs/faq.md

 issues, the equivalence of code after formatting is [checked](the_black_code_style/current_style.md#ast-before-and-after-formatting) with limited special cases where the code is allowed to differ.
 If issues are found, an error is raised and the file is left untouched.
+Magical comments that influence linters and other tools, such as `# noqa`, may be moved by _Black_.
+See below for more details.

 ## How stable is Black's style?